jupirifi/KRASiAnalysis/README.md

 3.  **`run_scvi_KPTracer_KRASi.ipynb`**: A specialized notebook focused on the integration of the previous KP-Tracer data with the new KrasI dataset.

+*For some reason, some of the notebooks are not displaying on GitHub; they do, however, display if you open them with github.dev under the arrow in the upper right corner.

 ## Critical Next Steps

 1. Removal of CD45+ cells and re-running the analysis on both the general and integrated datasets.